skelterjohn/wgo/README.md

 ###wgo vendor###
 The vendor subcommand will find all Go dependencies that are outside of the workspace and copy them into the workspace.
 Useful if you intend to completely vendor a workspace.

+###wgo purge###
+The purge subcommand lists and deletes (if you provide the `--confirm` flag) all directories that do not contain source imported by something outside of the directories being purged.
+By default, the first `GOPATH` is purged (and by default, that is the `vendor` dir).